globalcargo/adbdebloater_opseries/README.md

 # OOS/H2OS Debloater
 This is a Debloater for Oxygen OS.
 Though it doesn't come with many bloats there are still bloats that could be removed to increase performance and battery life.

-This is a fork from the magicalmammal's excellent work for the OP7 series.
+This is a fork from the magicalmammal's excellent work that started with the OP7 series.
 I am using this fork to curate my personal setup for the OP Nord (EU rom).
 I have tried to document the various apps and commented out (using a leading "#" suitable for bash for Linux) those I am not removing.
 My setup may not be right for you or even break your device, for which I take no responsibility.
 So please keep that in mind when using this work.

 You can find the original releases without my customization [here](https://github.com/DevilDipan/adbdebloater_opseries/releases)